Service delivery platform

+The service delivery platform market is expected to grow at a CAGR of 10% over the forecast period 2019-2024.

 History

 The late 1990s saw a period of unprecedented change in enterprise applications as the grip of client-server architectures gradually relaxed and allowed the entrance of n-tiered architectures.
 This represented the advent of the application server, a flexible compromise between the absolutes of the dumb terminal and the logic-heavy client PC.
 Although entrants into the application server ring were many and varied, they shared common advantages: database vendor abstraction, open standard (mostly object-oriented) programming models, high availability and scalability characteristics, and presentation frameworks, among others.
 These transformations were triggered by business forces including the rampaging tidal wave that was the Internet boom, but none of it would have been possible without the proliferation of standards such as the TCP/IP protocol, the Java programming language, and the Java EE web application server architecture.
 It is against this backdrop of transformation that telecom's era of rapid change was set in motion.

 Up until the first few years of 2000, the markets for commercial and business telecommunication technologies were still saturated with proprietary hardware and software.
 Open standards started to become popular as IP technologies were introduced and with the rapid expansion of Voice-over-IP (VoIP) for transmission of voice data over packet networks and the Session Initiation Protocol (SIP) for standardized media control, especially regarding enterprise voice communication.